Brandon Goodship: Weymouth

 Following his release from Yeovil, Goodship signed for Southern League Premier Division side Weymouth on a one-year contract.
 He scored 38 league goals in his first season and won the 2017–18 Southern League Premier Golden Boot.
 Goodship won his first England C cap in March 2019 when he came on as a sub against Wales.
 He scored 39 goals in his second season with Weymouth and won the 2018–19 Southern League Premier Golden Boot again, as well as the National Game Awards Step 3/4 Player of the Season.

 Southend United

-On 10 June 2019, Goodship signed for League One side Southend United on a two-year-deal with the option of a further 12 months.
+On 10 June 2019, Goodship signed for League One side Southend United on a two-year deal with the option of a further 12 months.

-Weymouth
+Second spell at Weymouth

-On 5 June 2021, Brandon Goodship returned to National League side Weymouth on a two-year-deal following the expiry of his contract at Southend United.
+On 5 June 2021, Brandon Goodship returned to National League side Weymouth on a two-year deal following the expiry of his contract at Southend United.

 Salisbury

 On 27 June 2022, Goodship joined Southern Football League Premier Division South club Salisbury.